emsifa/validasaur/README.md

 * [ ] `isIpAddress` rule.
 * [ ] `isIpv4` rule.
 * [ ] `isIpv6` rule.
-* [ ] `lengthBetween` rule to check minimum and maximum length of a string or an array.
 * [ ] `startsWith` rule to check string prefix.
 * [ ] `endsWith` rule to check string postfix.
 * [ ] add more examples to documentation.